Dead ends on wreath products and lamplighter groups: The quasi-Hamiltonian property

-\begin{exmp} {example: qH Z with {1,2}} Now we consider $\Z$ with a generating set distinct from the cyclic one.
-Let $S=\{\pm1 ,\pm2 \}\subseteq \Z$.
+\begin{example} {example: qH Z with {1,2}} Now we consider $\Z$ with the generating set $S=\{\pm1 ,\pm2 \}$.
 The Cayley graph $\cay{\Z}{S}$ is illustrated in Figure \ref{fig: Cayleygraph of (Z,{1,2}) is not Hamiltonian-connected}.

 The ball $B_n$ of radius $n$ centered at $0$ is not Hamiltonian-connected, since a path going from $0$ to $1$ and visiting all vertices of $B_n$ must visit one vertex twice.
 However, it does hold that

 for any $x\in B_n$.
 Hence, even though the graph is not Hamiltonian-connected, solutions to the TSP starting at $0$ and visiting all of $B_n$ differ from a hypothetical Hamiltonian path only by a uniform additive constant.